samuraitruong/py-chess-board/readme.md

 The live demo deployed on: https://chess-board.fly.dev

-For a quick test please visit http://localhost:8080/playground or https://chess-board.fly.dev/playground. it contains a simple html page allows changes the input and seeing the image in the live demo
+For a quick test please visit http://localhost:8080/playground or https://chess-board.fly.dev/playground. it contains a simple html page allows changes in the input and seeing the image in the live demo

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/1183138/226876151-198f8614-adb9-4d18-971f-8c2b76bd47f9.png">